PaloAltoNetworks/prismacloud-cli/use-cases/README.md

-# Use-Cases for Prisma cloud CLI
+# Adcanced Use-Cases for Prisma cloud CLI

+[Use RQL with Prisma Cloud CI](./use-rql.md) - Webinar on the 29th of June 16:00-17:00 CET (10:00-11:00 EST)

 [Webinar Use-Cases](./june-2022.md) - Webinar on the 29th of June 16:00-17:00 CET (10:00-11:00 EST)